SteveAtSentosa/tcn-recruiting/README.md

 `Summary`
 * Country: US
-* Santosh and I (Steve) worked together tangentially at CableLabs
+* Santosh and I worked together tangentially at CableLabs
 * CableLabs CTO gives Santhosh highest of reccomendations
 * Very senior engineer with heavy devops (10+ years), and some dev experience
 * AWS/Terraform experience
 * Availble immediatly
-* Cost: he has not said yet, but he is used to being paid pretty hith.
+* Cost: he has not said yet, but he is used to being paid pretty well.
+Let me know if you have a top number, and I will see if it is workable.

 `CV`
 * [Resume](https://github.com/SteveAtSentosa/tcn-recruiting/blob/master/resumes/sentosa-resume-devops-Santhosh-Kulasekar.pdf)